FujioNakatsuru/fujio/README.md

 It maintains structure.
 It prioritizes long-term continuity.

-This repository exists to document that design philosophy.
+This repository documents the evolving design philosophy of Fujio.

 No response is assumed.
 No validation is required.